-- Internal: Response agencies will be dispatched as required by the nature of the disaster. - External: It is the responsibility of Sedgwick County Emergency Management to notify the appropriate agencies outside of the jurisdiction such as the Kansas Division of Emergency Management, the Commission on Emergency Planning and Response (CEPR), and the Kansas Department of Agriculture (KDA).
+- Internal: Response agencies will be notified from the communication center as required by the nature of the disaster. - External: It is the responsibility of Sedgwick County Emergency Management to notify the appropriate agencies outside of the jurisdiction such as Adjutant General's Office, Kansas Division of Emergency Management, Commission on Emergency Planning and Response (CEPR), and the United States Department of Agriculture (USDA).

-Sedgwick County Emergency Communications provides communications essential for the city and county governments to communicate with all governmental entities.
-Public notifications are passed along by public service providers, Sedgwick County Emergency Management, and the National Weather Service through multiple venues to include: outdoor sirens activation, phone notification system, public radio, NOAA radio, television, social media alerts, etc.
+The Sedgwick County communication center provides communications essential for the city and county governments to communicate with all governmental entities.
+This information is then passed along to the public via siren, notification system, radio, NOAA radio, television, social media alerts, etc.